$L^2$-Gradient Flows of Spectral Functionals: Convergence of the Minimizing Movement scheme and proof of the main results

 \subsubsection{\bfseries Proof of Theorem \ref{thm:main1}}

 The fact that $\mathrm{GMM}(\Phi,V_0,T)$ is not empty just follows from Proposition \ref{primastima}.
 We can then apply \cite[Theorem 3]{rs} which shows that every element $V\in \mathrm{GMM}(\Phi,V_0,T)$ satisfies \eqref{eq:127ter}, \eqref{eq:127bis}, \eqref{eq:128} and \eqref{eq:130} if $\FF$ satisfies the Chain rule property we proved in Proposition \ref{prop:chain}.
-In fact the compactness assumption in \cite[Theorem 3]{rs} was just needed to guarantee the existence of an element in $\mathrm{GMM}(\Phi,V_0,T)$ but the proof of the characterization of the limit differential equation is independent of such an assumption.
+In fact the compactness assumption in \cite[Theorem 3]{rs} was just needed to guarantee the existence of an element in $\mathrm{GMM}(\Phi,V_0,T)$ but the proof of the characterization of the limiting subdifferential equation is independent of such an assumption.